-Position the turkey so the drumsticks are facing your stomach and the meat is on a large enough cutting board with extra room to maneuver.
-I always start at the legs first with a sharp knife and gently cut along the skin where there's a gap between the breast and upper part of the thigh.
+Position the turkey on the cutting board so the drumsticks are facing your stomach.
+Start at the legs first, and using a sharp knife, gently cut along just the skin where there's a gap between the breast and upper part of the thigh.
 Opening this area will cause some liquid to escape — but that’s okay.
-This will expose where the leg and thigh connect to the spine.
-Gently grab the leg and thigh, and pull down towards the board.
+This will expose where the leg and thigh connect to the rest of the bird.
+Gently grab the leg and thigh, and pull down toward the board.
 You should hear a pop sound.
-That's the joint popping from the spine.
+That's the joint popping free.

 Exposing the joint will show you where to line your knife up and cut along in order to remove the leg and thigh.
 To split this into its separate pieces, gently probe the leg with your finger to find the joint that connects the leg and thigh together.
-Come down with your knife to split it.
+Once you've found the spot, remove your finger, then come down with your knife to split it.
 Lay those pieces on a serving platter and repeat with the other leg.
 You may have to rotate the bird facing you to get to the other side.
 (Note: You can slice the thigh meat into smaller pieces by cutting against the grain, which means perpendicular to the muscle fibers.)

 Starting with the turkey breasts facing you, there should be a wishbone still in the bird.
 Take your finger, and right above where the base of the neck is, feel around for it.
 Once you have a good handle on the wishbone, gently take the tip of your knife and carve around it to remove it (and maybe break it with a loved one, for good luck!).

-These tips from chef Sudak are sure to sharpen your turkey carving skills.
-If you'd prefer a visual tutorial for slicing and serving a roasted bird, check out the video from the Tasty Recipes YouTube channel below.
-To enjoy those leftover slices the next day, check out our story on how to reheat turkey so it's as tender as the moment you carved it.
+For a visual tutorial showing how to cut a turkey, check out the video from the America's Test Kitchen YouTube channel below.
+(Enjoy those leftover slices the next day by reading our story on how to reheat turkey so it's as tender as the moment you carved it!)

 How to cut a spatchcocked turkey